Our Historical Collection of Rare Children's Books

 Advice for Researchers

-Cotsen materials do not circulate, but can be consulted in the Reading Room of the Department of Rare Books and Special Collections.
+Cotsen materials do not circulate, but can be consulted in the Reading Room of the Department of Special Collections.
 The collection's holdings can be searched in the Princeton online catalogue and through the Cotsen Children's Library Research Guide.
 Important highlights from the collection have also been digitized and are available online at the Princeton University Digital Library.
 Cotsen's digitized collections include: highlights from our Chinese material, Japanese prints and drawings, McLoughlin Publisher's material, and Soviet era children's books.

 Researchers are strongly encouraged to contact the Curator in advance of their visit with questions about the collection.
-Fellowships to use the collection's resources may be applied for through the Department of Rare Books and Special Collections' short-term library research grants.
+Fellowships to use the collection's resources may be applied for through the Department of Special Collections' short-term library research grants.

 For collections highlights, curatorial events, exhibitions, and more, check out the curatorial blog.